melodyserra/ruby/README.md

 ## The Ruby Language

+- Let's start with a discussion on "Why Ruby?"
-- To practice using Ruby we can use the Interactive Ruby (IRB) tool.
+- To practice using Ruby we can use the Interactive Ruby (IRB) tool in the command line, today however we will be using a browser-based tool called repl.it.
 - Everything is an object.
 - Everything that is manipulated is an object, and the results of those manipulations are objects.
 - In Ruby everything is an object and you'll be able to use object methods on it all.
+- **YOU DO**: In groups of 2 research your assigned topic (puts, MATH, def, parameters, class, method).
+Come up with an example of how to use your assigned topic and be ready to explain/show us.

-Let's take a look at some examples:
+Let's take a look at some examples of how Ruby works/ what the Ruby syntax looks like:

 ```
 puts "Melody Serra".length